 CDH1 (Cadherin 1) is a Protein Coding gene.
 Diseases associated with CDH1 include Blepharocheilodontic Syndrome 1 and Gastric Cancer, Hereditary Diffuse.
-Among its related pathways are Bladder cancer and Signaling by Rho GTPases.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Preimplantation Embryo.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein phosphatase binding.
 An important paralog of this gene is CDH3.

 Cadherins are calcium-dependent cell adhesion proteins (PubMed:11976333).
 They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types.
 CDH1 is involved in mechanisms regulating cell-cell adhesions, mobility and proliferation of epithelial cells (PubMed:11976333).
 Has a potent invasive suppressor role.
 It is a ligand for integrin alpha-E/beta-7.

 E-Cad/CTF2 promotes non-amyloidogenic degradation of Abeta precursors.
 Has a strong inhibitory effect on APP C99 and C83 production.